serverless/dashboard/node/packages/aws-lambda-sdk/docs/instrumentation/aws-sdk.md

 Tracing is turned on automatically for AWS SDK clients that are normally loaded via Node.js `require`.

-However if AWS SDK is bundled or imported via ESM import, then instrumentation needs to be turned on manually with following steps:
+However if AWS SDK is bundled then instrumentation needs to be turned on manually with following steps:

 ```javascript
 import AWS from 'aws-sdk';